treker-mk/website/src/content/faq_en.md

 </details>

 <details>
-  <summary id=regions-chart>TBD What does the “Confirmed Cases by Region” tell us?</summary>
+  <summary id=regions-chart>What does the “Confirmed Cases by Region” tell us?</summary>

-TBD The [graph](/en/stats#regions-chart) shows the dynamics of growth of confirmed cases by selected regions.
+The [graph](/en/stats#regions-chart) shows the dynamics of growth of confirmed cases by selected regions.
 Individual regions can be easily compared by selecting the ones you want shown on the graph by clicking on specific regions below the graph.
 From the curve, we can quickly see which regions have the most and which the least confirmed cases and how this number has changed over time.

 </details>